stevenblair/rapid61850/README.md

 ## Using the JSON interface ##

 *This functionality is highly experimental.
-Several data types have not been fully tested yet.
+Some data types have not been fully tested yet.
 There is only support for Windows at present, but Linux and OS X will be supported.
-At the moment, it will be difficult to use the JSON interface on an embedded platform.*
+At the moment, it will be difficult, although possible, to use the JSON interface on an embedded (i.e., non-POSIX) platform.*

 An "index" of the data model provided by rapid61850 is generated automatically.
-This fully exposes the data model, including all meta data (such as data types and functional constraints).
-A JavaScript object notation (JSON) interface has been specified for implementing the IEC 61850 abstract communication service interface (ACSI), and the JSON interface is exposed via HTTP (or HTTPS).
+This fully "exposes" the data model, including all meta data (such as data types and functional constraints).
+A JavaScript object notation (JSON) interface has been provided for implementing the IEC 61850 abstract communication service interface (ACSI), and this JSON interface is exposed via HTTP (or HTTPS).

 [Mongoose](https://github.com/cesanta/mongoose), which is embedded in the repository, provides a simple and lightweight web server.
-A new thread is spawned for each IED; this allows multiple IEDs to be tested together from a single application.
-(Note: no locking has been implemented for the data model.)
+By default, a new thread is spawned for each IED; this allows multiple IEDs to be tested together from a single application.
+(Note: no locking has been implemented for the data model; but different IEDs should not modify each other's data directly.)
+There is a basic facility for an HTTP client, for IEDs perform GET and POST operations on other IEDs - whether local or remote.

 ### API details ###

-TODO api

-case-sensitive
+#### Get value ####

+Returns the value of the specified element.

+HTTP `GET` with: `/<LD>/<ObjectRef>`

+#### Get definition ####

+Returns the data definition of the specified element.

+HTTP `GET` with: `/definition/<LD>/<ObjectRef>`

+#### Get directory ####

+Returns the definition of the full hierarchy, starting from the specified element.
+I.e., does the same as "get definition", except that it recursively seeks out all leaf nodes.

+HTTP `GET` with: `/directory/<LD>/<ObjectRef>`

+#### Set value ####

+Attempts to set the value of the specified element.

+HTTP `POST` with: `/<LD>/<ObjectRef>`

+Apart from the Logical Device separator, either '.' or '/' can be used to separate items in the object reference.
+All URLs are case-sensitive.

 ### Building the code ###